Hierarchical Path: Seven Years War (Main Page) >> Armies >> Mohican People

 Origin and History

-In the 17th century, the Mohican nation had a population of about 12,000, spread into five locational divisions each having three matrilineal clans, the Bear, Wolf and Turtle and linked together by marriage.
-The largest Mohican village was known as Shodac and was located near present-day Albany/NY.
-The Iroquois Confederacy, and more precisely the Mohawk People whose territory was located directly to the west of the Mahican territory, were their traditional enemies.
+At the beginning of the 17th century, the Mohican nation had a population of about 12,000, spread into five locational divisions each having three matrilineal clans, the Bear, Wolf and Turtle and linked together by marriage.
+The largest Mohican village was known as Schodack and was located near present-day Albany/NY.
+The Iroquois Confederacy, and more precisely the Mohawk People, whose territory was located directly to the west of the Mohican territory, were their traditional enemies.

-In 1634 an epidemic of smallpox devastated the Mahican.
-By 1642, Mahican warriors often joined Iroquois war parties in their raids against the Montagnais.
-The same year, Mahican warriors attacked Wappinger villages.
-During the ensuing Wappinger War (1642-45), the Mahican sided with the Dutch settlers and their Mohawk neighbours against the Algonquian tribes trying to oust the colonists.
+In 1634 an epidemic of smallpox devastated the Mohican.
+By 1642, Mohican warriors often joined Iroquois war parties in their raids against the Montagnais.
+The same year, Mohican warriors attacked Wappinger villages.
+During the ensuing Wappinger War (1642-45), the Mohican sided with the Dutch settlers and their Mohawk neighbours against the Algonquian tribes trying to oust the colonists.
 After the war, the Wappinger, Sintsink, Kichtawank and Wequasgeek peoples of the east bank of lower Hudson River were represented in councils by the Mohican.
 By 1651 raids extended to western Long Island.
 In the late 1650’s the Iroquois declared that they were allies of the Mohicans and Dutch to the French.

-In 1662, the Mohawk attacked the Mahican, who were trying to arrange trade between the Dutch and the Algonkin, Montagnais, and Sokoki.
-In 1664, the Mohawk, who had traded large quantities of muskets with the Dutch, drove the Mahican out of Shodac, their capital, pushing them back eastwards.
-The capital was moved to Westenhuck, in the territory of the Housatonic Band of Mahican in western Massachusetts.
+In 1662, the Mohawk attacked the Mohican, who were trying to arrange trade between the Dutch and the Algonquin, Montagnais, and Sokoki.
+In 1664, the Mohawk, who had traded large quantities of muskets with the Dutch, drove the Mohican out of Schodack, their capital, pushing them back eastwards.
+The capital was moved to Westenhuck, in the territory of the Housatonic Band of Mohican in western Massachusetts.
 In September 1664, the Dutch surrendered to the English.
-On 24 September of the same year, the British managed to convince the Mohawk and Mahican to make peace.
+On 24 September of the same year, the English tried to convince the Mohawk and Mohican to make peace.
 Although peace was established with the Hudson River Indians, the Mohican refused.
 In 1666 the Mohawk and English found themselves at war with France and a treaty was signed with the Mohican.
 This was broken almost at once when the Mohican raided the Mohawk.
 Following peace with France, Mohawk warriors tried to break the Mohican blockade of trade with the Saint-Laurent.

 Role during the War